abarbanell/devenv/README.md

 files and security certificates which are required inside the container
 - a folder for the node container to put your project files (optional)
-- a .gitignore file to make sure that some files are excluded from source control, e.g. we always want to avoid to have the security certificates of Bginx in our git repo, but we also want to excluded the debug log of the node container.
+- a _.gitignore_ file to make sure that some files are excluded from source control, e.g. we always want to avoid to have the security certificates of Nginx in our git repo, but we also want to exclude the debug log of the node container.
-- a startup scrikt devenv.sh which helps in issuing various commands to start and stop the group of containers.
+- a startup script _devenv.sh_ which helps in issuing various commands to start and stop the group of containers.
 With the progress of the docker engine (notable version 1.12) this is almost no longer necessary.